Teachings/terminal-researcher/readme.md

 #### **Prerequisites**

 - Python 3.8 or higher
-- An internet connection to communicate with the API
+- Ollama and Perplexica installed locally in docker environment to communicate with the API
 - [Anaconda](https://www.anaconda.com/) installed on your system (if using a Conda environment)

 #### **Clone the Repository**